Transitioning at Work

 - The manager should consider offering training or briefing sessions on transgender allyship.
 This will increase awareness, understanding and comfort, and potentially prevent conflict from occurring.

 - If there is a bias incident, or individuals raise negative concerns about the transitioning employee, the manager should consider immediately meeting one-on-one with the individuals involved.
-The manager may consult with the Human Resources business partner, the Transition Coordinator and/or the Office of Equality and Diversity.
+The manager may consult with the Human Resources business partner, the Transition Coordinator and/or the Office for Institutional Equity and Inclusive Culture.

 Pronoun and Name Changes